TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 6/Romans 6.5.md

 ---

-For if we have become united with [him] in the likeness of his death, we shall be also [in the likeness] of his resurrection;
+For if we have become united with him in the likeness of his death, we will also be part of his resurrection;